 Note: You can buy all these items in Nepal too.

 The trail to Mera Peak is all in the remote areas of the Khumbu region.
 That is why teahouses are the only choice for meals & accommodations.
-Besides in Kathmandu & Lukla, expect no good or luxury hotels during the trip.
+Rather than Kathmandu & Lukla, don’t expect any good or luxury hotels during the trip.

 Note: There is no teahouse in Mera Base Camp & High Camp so as for accommodation we will set up a camp for overnight stay & also our team will serve you with hot delicious food.

-Altitude sickness is a nightmare to every hiker/trekker, in fact, it can happen to anyone even who has already done lots of high altitude adventures.
-Likewise, Mera peak takes you to over 6000 meters & this is not something to be careless.
+Altitude sickness is a nightmare to every hiker/trekker/climber, in fact, it can happen to anyone even who has already done lots of high altitude adventures.
+Likewise, Mera peak takes you to over 6000 meters & this is not something to be careless about.
 A little carelessness during Mera Peak climbing can cost your life.

 Our 20 Days Mera Peak Climbing is designed to provide the utmost trekking & climbing experience at the same time providing you 100% safety & satisfaction.
-Furthermore, we have included 3 days for rest, acclimatization & preparation with addition to further 1 day as a reserve day just in case if you cannot make it to Mera summit due to bad weather or other reasons.
-Is there any other better package then this?
+Furthermore, we have included 3 days for rest, acclimatization & preparation in addition to a further 1 day as a reserve day just in case if you cannot make it to Mera summit due to bad weather or other reasons.
+Is there any other better package than this?

-As per our expert & professionals, there are many ways you can prevent altitude sickness in Mera Peak.
+As per our experts & professionals, there are many ways you can prevent altitude sickness in Mera Peak.
 And the most reliable way is to take full advantage of acclimatization day.
-These days helps your body to adjust with higher altitude.
-Not to mention walking slow & steady keeping your body hydrated with proper diet is a natural remedy for altitude sickness.
+Acclimatization days help your body to adjust to higher altitude.
+Not to mention walking slow & steady keeping your body hydrated with a proper diet is a natural remedy for altitude sickness.